CKelvinWu/turtlemq/README.md

   * Master:

-    1. Handle incomming produce, consume, delete ... requests from clients.
+    1. Handle incoming produce, consume, delete ... requests from clients.

     2. Forward requests to the replicas.

-    3. Create connections and delivered queues and messages to new joined replicas.
+    3. Create connections and deliver queues and messages to newly joined replicas.

   * Replica:

-    1. Handle incomming produce, consume, delete ... requests from master.
+    1. Handle incoming produce, consume, delete ... requests from master.

     2. Become a master if been selected as master.

 ### Turtlekeeper

-  A health checking and role setting server.
-Checking TurtleMQ servers health by sending heartbeats.
+  A health-checking and role-setting server.
+Checking TurtleMQ servers' health by sending heartbeats.
 Holding elections for unhealthy servers and remove

 ### Turtle Finder

-  The TurtleMQ master server can be changed due to poor network or upexpected crush.
+  The TurtleMQ master server can be changed due to poor network or unexpected crushes.
   The Turtle Finder server helps to locate the current TurtleMQ master IP.

 ### Turtle Watcher